inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_versions.md

 ### be_available

-Use `should` to check if the documentation part is available.
+Use `should` to check if the documentation versions is available.

     describe aws_api_gateway_documentation_versions(rest_api_id: 'REST_API_ID') do
       it { should be_available }